RestfulDesign/postrest/README.md

 # REST adapter
 This client uses a postgreSQL REST adapter which translates queries from http REST format to postgreSQL native protocol.
 The adapter is currently not open sourced (and may never be) but it is planned to be released as a restful database SaaS.
-Send email to <contact at restfuldesign com> if you want to know more about that.
+Send an email to; contact at restfuldesign dot com, if you want to know more about that.